deltahacks/deltahacks.github.io/README.md

     npm run deploy

 Creates a minified project that is able to run packages without a server and places the files in a gh-pages branch.
-You can than copy those files and overwrite the current index.html in the main master branch folder which will update the deltahacks.com page.
+You can then copy those files and overwrite the current index.html in the main master branch folder which will update the deltahacks.com page.

 User / Organization pages live in a specially named repository called username.github.io, and publish from the master branch.
 They can be browsed at http://username.github.io.